 The objective of the VCCC Clinical and Research Programs is to create a world-class centre of excellence in cancer research and to facilitate translation research findings into clinical practice.
-Both the Comprehensive Cancer Centre model and co-location within research precincts facilitate multi-disciplinary collaborations that have been shown to drive highly cited research, which can be directly linked to impact through societal benefits.
+The Comprehensive Cancer Centre model facilitates multi-disciplinary collaborations that have been shown to drive highly cited research, which can be directly linked to impact through societal benefits.

 The VCCC has been working to facilitate new multi-disciplinary, multi-site grant applications.
 A recent success is the ACRF Grant ($2m) for clinical proteomics led by Professor Paul Waring with colleagues from VCCC member organisations and facilitated by Dr Meredith Layton.